ManeLippert/Ultimate-Desk-Shelf/README.md

 ### Similarities

 - Fully compatible with Balolo desk shelf [accessories](https://www.balolo.de/collections/setup-cockpit-accessories)
-- Placement if the speakers unter the desk shelf
+- Placement if the speakers under the desk shelf
 - Middle section for more storage space

 ### Differences